JustinWyrley/Maplas/to_do.md

 - [ ] When showing timezone only show utc +/- number and then say if the correct answer is higher or lower
 - [ ] Make loading icon world map silhouette
 - [ ] Add a drop down to show added info
+- [ ] In countries have another directiory for flags, anthems to improve readability